Violence surges in Yemen after coronavirus truce expires

 In the Houthi-held capital Sanaa on Tuesday, several residents said coalition warplanes struck military sites south and west of the city.

+The coalition later said it had carried out heavy air strikes on Houthi targets in Sanaa and neighbouring Omran provinces, Saudi state-run Ekhbariya news reported from a coalition statement, without further details.

-The Houthis ousted the Saudi-backed government from Sanaa in late 2014, prompting the coalition to intervene.
+The Houthis ousted Yemen’s Saudi-backed government from Sanaa in late 2014, prompting the coalition to intervene.

 The uptick in violence comes as Yemen combats the spread of the novel coronavirus among an acutely malnourished population.